Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: About Common Corpus

-Common Corpus is available on HuggingFace as an aggregation of 10,000 parquet files and is composed of six collections: Open Government, Open Culture, Open Science, Open Web, Open Code, and Open Semantic.
-In total, the number of tokens in Common Corpus is \textbf{1,998,647,168,282}.
-The token counts\footnote{We report token counts in terms of the Pleias base tokenizer \url{https://huggingface.co/PleIAs/Pleias-350m-Preview} trained on a subsample of Common Corpus.} in each collection are listed in Table~\ref{tab:dataset_composition}.
-We visualize the timeline of the collected documents and embeddings of a subsample in Figure~\ref{fig:common_corpus_overview}.
-Each collection is composed of multiple datasets, for which we provide details about provenance and other key information in the corresponding subsections.
-Each data object contains a license, language(s), a collection/domain of specialization, and other metadata, allowing one to filter out a desired subset.

-The majority of the data in Common Corpus is in the public domain (see Table~\ref{tab:license_dist_head}).
-The license for each document is provided in the metadata, so the dataset can be easily filtered by license as needed for a particular use case.
+Common Corpus is composed of six collections: Open Government, Open Culture, Open Science, Open Web, Open Code, and Open Semantic (Figure~\ref{fig:composition}), and in total amounts to \textbf{1,998,647,168,282} tokens\footnote{The token counts are calculated using PleIAs tokenizer trained on a representative subsample of Common Corpus, available at: \huggingface~\href{https://huggingface.co/PleIAs/Pleias-350m-Preview}{\path{PleIAs/Pleias-350m-Preview}}}.
+The token counts in each collection are listed in Appendix~\ref{sec:app-statistics}.
+To highlight the diversity, we visualize the timeline of the collected documents and embeddings of a subsample in Figure~\ref{fig:common_corpus_overview}.
+Each collection comprises multiple datasets, for which we provide details on provenance and other key information in the corresponding subsections.
+Each data object contains a license, language(s), a collection or domain of specialization, and other metadata, allowing one to filter out a desired subset.
+We note that the majority of the data in Common Corpus is in the public domain (see Appendix~\ref{sec:app-statistics}).

-Common Corpus is multilingual (see Figure~\ref{fig:map} and Table~\ref{tab:lang_dist_head} for language coverage).
-Unlike many pretraining mixes, which are coposed mostly of English and code data, our dataset has strong representation for several languages, with the top nine languages constitute at least 10B tokens each\footnote{Language distribution was computed using the fastText language identification model.}.
-While we highlighted some of the issues faced in making open datasets above, all of these issues are exacerbated for languages other than English.
+Common Corpus is multilingual (Figure~\ref{fig:map} and language distribution in Appendix~\ref{sec:app-statistics}), with at least 10B tokens for nine languages\footnote{Language distribution was computed using the fastText language identification model.}.
+The issues discussed above for making datasets are compounded in languages other than English.
 Even in relatively high-resource languages like French, these problems are compounded by the fact that there is much less data available, and most tools generalize poorly to languages other than English.
 Additionally, \citet{kreutzer-etal-2022-quality} showed that many multilingual datasets contain a lot of low-quality or entirely unusable data.
-Many of the datasets they analyzed contained less than 50\% of usable text, with 15 sources containing no usable data at all.
+Many of the existing datasets they analyzed contained less than 50\% of usable text, with 15 sources containing no usable data at all.